 Why does your child need to use sleep, swim or shower caps? .

-But if your child has kinky curly hair, wears protective styles or is prone to breakage or dryness, sleep caps swim caps and shower caps are just what they need to keep those crowns of joy in good condition.
+If your child has kinky curly hair, wears protective styles or is prone to breakage or dryness, sleep caps, swim caps and shower caps are just what they need to keep those crowns of joy in good condition.
 We spend a few hours every other week braiding our daughters’ hair.
 If they didn’t use sleep caps, for example, we would be spending every few days braiding.
 Instead, the girls protect their braids with caps and we can spend our time having fun!

 Sleep caps are a waste product, made from the textile offcuts from the swimsuit industry.